Zeke1337/Zenith-CS2-Cheat/README.md

 notes:

 - There are a lot of things to improve.
 I was just lazy and wanted to publish this.
+- Aimbot and Aimlock dont work that great.

 developers: